Nagendra1997/mesibo-documentation/livestreaming.md

 # Mesibo Live Demo App

 In this section we will build Mesibo Live- a functional conferencing application like Zoom.
-Let us first design the app, by listing out our requirements.
 Here's what we need:
 1. A conference room which people can join
 2. A list of participants and a way to update the list of participants as and when people join or leave the room
 3. View the streams of participants in the group